gmarrugat/food_analysis/README.md

 The  methodology to build the ontology is different for the two datasets.

 For Recipes5k, the notebook **Recipes5k_prepare_data.ipynb** creates the files which contain the different relations, probabilities and concepts list.
 Once these files are generated, executing **Food_Analysis.py** file will generate the different Ontology files structures.
-At the end of the script **Food_Analysis.py** there is the execution parameters, _probabilities_ and _ontology_type_ define which type of relational value will conform the ontology generated.
+At the end of the script **Food_Analysis.py** there are the execution parameters, _probabilities_ and _ontology_type_ define which type of relational value will conform the ontology generated.

-It was the beginning of the project and we were playing around with the data, that´s why we used a notebook.
+It was the beginning of the project and we were playing around with the data, that´s why we used a notebook to do a tough task like this.

 For VireoFood-172, just run **make_ontology_matrix.py** and all the different structure value combinations will be built.